November 6, 2017

 One thing for sure is that we live in a cultural context dominated by images and by the accessibility to technologies.
 Today, anyone in Paris, Los Angeles, Rabat or Tehran has access to cable channels and YouTube, and can make use of a smartphone to document his/her everyday life.
-The screening reflects on a generation of artists who grew up with TV and the Internet and who are using any possible technology —phones, social media—, to express themselves.
-In this sense, the medium of film (and again whether it is HD production, a cellphone footage or a music vide) does bring a new dimension to the topic and the representation of the region.
+The screening reflects on a generation of artists who grew up with TV and the Internet and who are using all possible technologies — phones, social media, etc. — to express themselves.
+In this sense, the medium of film (whether it is HD production, a cellphone footage or a music video) does bring a new dimension to the topic and representation of the region.
 A good example is Meriem Bennani, who is fully exploiting the wide scope of possibilities offered by moving image and technology.
-She travels to her native country Morocco and captures footage with her smartphone.
-Once back in New York, she edits and operated a post-production with different software, to finally present her work as expanded cinema installations.
+She travels to her native country of Morocco and captures footage with her smartphone.
+Once back in New York, she edits and manipulates the footage with different software, and finally present her work as expanded cinema installations.

-I want to ask you a little bit about about audience and mediation.
-Many of the works, such as Mendeel Um A7mad (N x I x S x M) and Fardaous Funjab , reference cultural traditions, rituals, dress, etc. Some of these cultural markers are more widely understood, such as the hijab, while others less so, such as the chai dhaha ritual.
+I want to ask you about audience and mediation.
+Many of the works, such as Mendeel Um A7mad (N x I x S x M) and Fardaous Funjab, reference cultural traditions, rituals, dress, etc. Some of these cultural markers are more widely understood, such as the hijab, while others less so, such as the chai dhaha ritual.
 You are presenting these video works in Norway in obviously a very different context from which the artworks were made.
 How do you think about the audience and the communication of these videos?

 Of course we are very aware these works will create surprise because of some references, but we also think they have something quite universal that precisely sits in the humour and the use of popular cultural markers.
 Fardaous Funjab goes from hijab to Metallica, Mendeel Um A7mad (N x I x S x M), despite the specific ritual it is contextualized into, will speak to everyone who witnessed a gossipy conversation among the women of their family.
 We are really interested in this split of having people look at something that is seemingly very different from what they know, but in the end becomes very familiar.
 It’s that space that’s relevant.
 In Sarah Abu Abdallah's Out to Lunch video for example everything is strange and "foreign": no subtitles, no clues of where this is happening or even what is happening.
 But all of a sudden a Whatsapp' window appears and although it's in Arabic, the viewer feels a certain familiarity that allows to connect to the video.
 It is also quite specific to works from a generation of artists that grew up as "digital cosmopolitans".

 It's a very interesting notion that actually came up at the very beginning of the reflexions that initiated this screening exhibition.
-The term was coined by Sophia Al Maria and appeared through her writings (Gaze of Sci-Fi Wahabi, The Girl Who Fell to Earth , among others).
-It defines a phenomenon that spans architecture, urban planning, art and aesthetics in the post-Oil Gulf and is characterized by the isolation of individuals via technology, wealth and reactionary Islam, the corrosive elements of consumerism on the soul and industry on the earth, the replacement of history with glorified heritage fantasy in the collective memory and in many cases.
-The concept is interesting as a region that is often associated to past and traditions is suddenly viewed as " an uncanny preview of long-imagined futures/nows, where love is mediated by mobile and death conquered by camera" as Al Maria herself puts it.
+The term was coined by Sophia Al-Maria and appeared through her writings ("Gaze of Sci-Fi Wahabi," The Girl Who Fell to Earth, among others).
+It defines a phenomenon that spans architecture, urban planning, art and aesthetics in the post-Oil Gulf.
+It is characterized by the isolation of individuals via technology, wealth and reactionary Islam, the corrosive elements of consumerism on the soul and of industry on the earth, and the replacement of history in the collective memory with fantasies of a glorified heritage.
+The concept is interesting as this region that is often associated traditions of the past is suddenly viewed as " an uncanny preview of long-imagined futures/nows, where love is mediated by mobile and death conquered by camera", as Al-Maria herself puts it.

 I was surprised to find a very fluid relationship to gender and sexuality in many of these works, from the scantily clad Googoosh from pre-revolution Iran to the blatant sexual imagery in Ass 4 Sale to the same video’s male twerkers and the gender role reversal in Mendeel Um A7mad (N x I x S x M).
 What is the importance of playing with gender and sexuality in Middle Eastern artistic practices?